-This class defines the interface of a solver object intended to be passed to the pyunlocbox.solvers.solve() solving function.
+This class defines the interface of a solver object intended to be passed to the pyunlocbox.solvers.solvers.solve() solving function.
 It is intended to be a base class for standard solvers which will implement the required methods.
 It can also be instantiated by user code and dynamically modified for rapid testing.
 This class also defines the generic attributes of all solver objects.

-Parameters gamma: float
+Parameters step: float

-The step size.
-This parameter is upper bounded by $\frac{1}{\beta}$ where the second convex function (gradient?) is $\beta$ Lipschitz continuous.
+The gradient-descent step-size.
+This parameter is bounded by 0 and $\frac{2}{\beta}$ where β is the Lipschitz constant of the gradient of the smooth function (or a sum of smooth functions).
 Default is 1.

 '''

-post_gamma: function
+post_step : function

 '''

 User defined function to post-process the step size.
 This function is called every iteration and permits the user to alter the solver algorithm.
 The user may start with a high step size and progressively lower it while the algorithm runs to accelerate the convergence.
-The function parameters are the following: gamma (current step size), sol (current problem solution), objective (list of successive evaluations of the objective function), niter (current iteration number).
-The function should return a new value for gamma.
+The function parameters are the following: step (current step size), sol (current problem solution), objective (list of successive evaluations of the objective function), niter (current iteration number).
+The function should return a new value for step.
 Default is to return an unchanged value.